herteljt/ludumdare46/planningNotes.md

 #### Additional Features
 Infection tracker that shows likelihood of being infected.
 Collect soap to reset to zero.

+Limit the number of cash registers that are open.

 -----------------------
 Brainstorming
 Classic 80s arcade